davidgriesel/03_streaming_service_database_queries/README.md

 ## Key Insights
 ### 1. Revenue Contribution by Title
-There is a wide disparity in total revenue earned.
-The top five highest-grossing films each brought in over ¤200, while the lowest performers generated less than ¤8.
+The catalogue consisted of 958 films which generated ¤66 888 in total revenue.
+The distribution of revenue was highly uneven with the top five highest-grossing titles each earning over ¤200, while the lowest performers brought in less than ¤8 each.

 <table>
 <tr>
 <td align="center" valign="top" width="100%">
     <img src="visualisations/bar_top_films.png"" ><br>
-    <em>The top five titles earned between ¤204.72 and ¤231.73, led by “Telegraph Voyage”, “Wife Turn”, and “Zorro Ark” as the strongest revenue drivers in the catalogue..</em>
+    <em>The top five titles earned between ¤204.72 and ¤231.73, led by “Telegraph Voyage”, “Wife Turn”, and “Zorro Ark”.</em>
 </td>
 </tr>
 </table>